Bargain hunters let Britain's FTSE recoup losses

 RANDGOLD RISES

-Mining company Randgold Resources (RRS.L) topped the FTSE 100 leaderboard after its shares closed up 8 percent.
+Mining company Randgold Resources topped the FTSE 100 leaderboard after its shares closed up 8 percent.

 Traders cited several reasons for the stock's rise, such as the fact that directors had bought the company's shares earlier in the week and a recovery in the price of gold.

-Hartmann Capital's Petrides said he had considered buying oil major BP (BP.L), which also rose 3.3 percent, but instead bought shares in financial companies, which have slumped this month on fears of their exposure to Europe's debt crisis.
+Hartmann Capital's Petrides said he had considered buying oil major BP, which also rose 3.3 percent, but instead bought shares in financial companies, which have slumped this month on fears of their exposure to Europe's debt crisis.

-Petrides bought UK bank Barclays (BARC.L) and insurers Prudential Plc (PRU.L) and Aviva (AV.L) on Thursday, whose shares also made ground, with Prudential rising 3.4 percent.
+Petrides bought UK bank Barclays and insurers Prudential Plc and Aviva on Thursday, whose shares also made ground, with Prudential rising 3.4 percent.

 "These stocks tend to outperform when the market goes up.
 Their dividend yields are good and they have good quality earnings," he added.